rhoadley.net music research courses software blogs

 Final Composition (50% of Portfolio)

 This takes the form of an original composition that should demonstrate technical understanding, practical proficiency, detailed application and musical understanding of the topics covered, realised in a creative and sensitive manner.
 Extra marks may be awarded for successful implementation of musical techniques not covered in class time.
 Credit will also be given for good presentation.
 The composition must be accompanied by a short write-up that will include technical details about your piece (including identification of the relevant file names) drawing attention to any compositional processes that may not be immediately apparent.
+This may be a useful document for you to consider.

 The Final Composition should be of between two and five minutes in duration.